 By March 31, 2020, condominium corporations must inform owners and occupants of existing condominium rules.
 Condominium corporations must ensure that all owners and all unit occupants receive a copy of all rules that are in effect.
 Otherwise, those rules expire on or after April 1, 2020.

 A condominium corporation may impose rules in addition to bylaws.
 Rules often supplement the bylaws.
 For example, the bylaws may state that unit owners require approval of the condominium board to have a pet.
-Supplementary rules may outline what type of pets that are allowed, how big they can be, how many each owner can have, etc. Condo rules allow condominium boards to quickly respond to the changing needs of the community.
+Supplementary rules may outline the allowable type of pets, how big they can be, how many each owner can have, etc. Condo rules allow condominium boards to quickly respond to the changing needs of the community.
 They are easier to create and change than condo bylaws so boards can develop rules when needed.
 Unlike bylaws, a condominium corporation cannot charge monetary sanctions for anyone breaking a rule.

 The condominium board can make, amend or repeal rules by resolution.
 Rules can cover procedures used in the administration of: